 Level of Geography (L.O.G.)
-Postal Area Description 10 Other Provincial Total ("P" Pot) province that had less that are combined into a "pot" same codes as the province Mode" codes 2 and 3 dist problem, starting with the provincial/territorial letter gregation of small communities in the n 100 taxfilers, where these communities.
-Before 1992, it was identified by the cial/territorial totals, and only the "Delivery inguished between the two.
-To avoid this a 1992 data, an "8" appears after the instead of a "9".
-The "9" will be reserved al total, as explained in 11 above.
-These seconds: Newfoundland Nova Scotia Prince Edward Island New Brunswick Quebec Ontario Manitoba Saskatchewan Alberta British Columbia Northwest Territories Yukon A89010 B89012 C89011 E89013 J89024 P89035 R89046 S89047 T89048 V89059 X89061 Y89060 09 Rural Postal Code (Not in City) This level of geography pe and only one rural postal codes can be identified by postal code and a level of ertains to rural communities that have one code.
-These stand-alone rural postal a "zero" in the second position of the
+Postal Area Description 10 Other Provincial Total ("P" Pot) province that had less than are combined into a "pot". same codes as the provinci "Delivery Mode" codes 2 a avoid this problem, starting the provincial/territorial le regation of small communities in the 100 taxfilers, where these communities Before 1992, it was identified by the ial/territorial totals, and only the and 3 distinguished between the two.
+To g with the 1992 data, an "8" appears after etter instead of a "9".
+The "9" will be l/territorial total, as explained in 11 are as follows: A89010 B89012 C89011 E89013 J89024 P89035 R89046 S89047 T89048 V89059 X89061 Y89060 09 Rural Postal Code (Not in City) Tukon189000This level of geography pertains to rural communities that have one and only one rural postal code.
+These stand-alone rural postal codes can be identified by a "zero" in the second position of the postal code and a level of geography code 09.The 1997 databanks contain 4,367 areas coded as level of geography 09.

 Level of Geography (L.O.G.)
-Postal Area Description 08 City Total This level of data is an aggregation of the following geographies for unique place names within a province/territory: Urban FSA (Residential) Rural Route Suburban Services Rural Postal Code (within city) Other Urban Area Code 03 Code 04 Code 05 Code 05 Code 06 Code 07 They have the following format: e.g., Edmonton = T95479; Regina = S94876.
+Postal Area Description 08 City Total This level of data is an aggregation of the following geographies for unique place names within a province/territory: Urban FSA (Residential) Code 03 Rural Route Code 04 Suburban Services Code 05 Rural Postal Code (within city) Code 06 Other Urban Area Code 07 They have the following format: e.g., Edmonton = T95479; Regina = S94876.
 The pattern is the postal letter of the city plus "9" in the second position (indicating a total), followed by a 4 digit numeric code for the community (often called "CityID").
-The 1996 databanks contain 668 areas coded as level of geography 08.
+The 1997 databanks contain 718 areas coded as level of geography 08.
 07 Other Urban Area (Non- residential within city - "E" Pot) This aggregation of data (or "pot") covers non-residential addresses within an urban centre and all other data not otherwise displayed.
 Commercial addresses, post office boxes and general delivery are included, as are residential addresses with too few taxfilers to report separately.
 They can be recognized by codes that are similar to the city totals, with a distinguishing difference: an "8" will follow the city postal letter rather than the "9" of the city total (e.g., Edmonton = T85479; Regina = S84876).
-The 1996 databanks contain 430 areas coded as level of geography 07.
+The 1997 databanks contain 438 areas coded as level of geography 07.
 06 Rural Postal Code (Within City) These data pertain to rural postal codes that belong to communities with more than one rural postal code.
 These occur in areas that were formerly serviced by rural delivery service and changed by Canada Post to urban delivery service or in communities served by more than one rural postal code.
 Rural postal codes of this type can be identified by a "zero" in the second position of the postal code and a level of geography code 06.
-The 1996 databanks contain 265 areas coded as level of geography 06.
+The 1997 databanks contain 302 areas coded as level of geography 06.